We take care of our own

 DMU offers a 403(b) Defined Contribution Plan through Principal Financial.
 Both Pre-tax and Roth options are available.
-Employees may elect to contribute up to $19,500 per year, and employees age 50 or older can contribute an extra $6,500 per year for a total of $26,000.
-The University matches 100% of an employee’s contribution up to 10% of eligible earnings, to an annual maximum of $19,500.
-The match is pro-rated per pay period with a monthly maximum of $1,625 or $750 bi-weekly.
+Employees may elect to contribute up to $22,500 per year, and employees age 50 or older can contribute an extra $7,500 per year for a total of $30,000.
+The University matches 100% of an employee’s contribution up to 10% of eligible earnings, to an annual maximum of $22,500.
+The match is pro-rated per pay period with a monthly maximum of $1,875 monthly or $865.38 bi-weekly.
 Eligibility begins on the first day of employment and participants receive 100% full and immediate vesting in the matching funds.
-Employees enroll on line directly with Principal.

 DMU recognizes the value of flexible work options and will consider flexible work arrangements that allow staff to balance work and personal commitments, while ensuring the operational/business needs of the university are met.
 Flexible work options include: